Regsiter now for a personalized educational experience.

 At UPMC, The Division of Pediatric Endocrinology, Diabetes, and Metabolism provides diagnostic and therapeutic services for children, including:

-For more than three decades, endocrinologists at Children’s Hospital have played a major role in the care of children with diabetes and all types of hormone-related disorders, such as the ones listed above.
+For more than three decades, endocrinologists at UPMC Children’s Hospital of Pittsburgh have played a major role in the care of children with diabetes and all types of hormone-related disorders, such as the ones listed above.

-Children’s has one of the largest pediatric diabetes clinics in North America.
+UPMC Children’s Hospital of Pittsburgh has one of the largest pediatric diabetes clinics in North America.
 The program is a leader in both clinical care and research and provides consultative services and long-term management of children with diabetes mellitus.

 The Pediatric Endocrine Testing Center provides diagnostic endocrine tests for patients (both children and adults) in areas of endocrinology and carbohydrate, amino acid, and mineral and lipid metabolism.
 The center addresses growth abnormalities and the range of conditions that can cause them.